pocotan001/react-styleguide-generator/README.md

 }
 ```

+##### webpackConfig

+Type: `Object`
+Default: `{}`

+Uses `deepmerge` to merge in a custom webpack configuation to the rsg webpack configuration.
+Existing arrays (eg plugins) are appended to maintain functionality.

 ##### transpileIncludes

 Type: `Array<String|RegExp>`
 Default: `null`

 Adds a custom rule(s) to the webpack loader to include additional items to transpile via `babel-loader`.
+This is provided as a convenience to using `webpackConfig` directly.

 ### rsg.generate([callback])